Totally immersed in what we do. We live and breathe family law

 Many people may feel that they are experiencing abuse at the hands of someone suffering from NPD.
 However, as explained this is a very rare personality disorder.
 That is not to say that a person can only suffer from narcissistic abuse at the hand of someone with a diagnosed personality disorder.
 A number of the traits are often seen amongst the general population (but on the lower end of the overall spectrum) and are likely to be heightened during a divorce scenario.
 Abuse is abuse and should not be justified by any means.

-If you think your partner has NPD or you are suffering from any form of abuse in your relationship speak to one of our specialist matrimonial solicitors who can help you.
+If you think your partner has NPD or you are suffering from any form of abuse in your relationship speak to one of our specialist domestic abuse solicitors who can help you.

 Need Help And Advice?